JohnLCaron/rlauxe/docs/Overview.md

 population of p * N * c cards, of which p * N actually contain contest S.

+Notes

 1. Keep the CardLocationManifest -> CardManifest.
 May include a CardStyles record.
 2. Add CardStyle reference to AuditableCard I think.
 Used when card style is used.
 Maybe "all" always returns contains(contest) = true ??
 3. Pools are used for both OA and Polling.
-4. Have to use diluted margin everywhere.
+4. Have to use diluted margin in estimation and audit, and in the ClcaAssorter..

 Where is hasStyle used?
-Perhaps not needed except when forming CardManifest?

 ClcaAssorter.overstatementError()  // needed
 ContestSimulation.makeBallotManifest()  // needed

 MultiContestTestData ??
-AuditRound estSampleSize else estSampleSizeNoStyles // maybe not
+AuditRound estSampleSize else estSampleSizeNoStyles // maybe can get rid of estSampleSizeNoStyles?

 not needed in:
 ClcaWithoutReplacement